zaiisao/Documentation/en/Interactive Broadcast/initialize_android_live.md

 }
 ```

+> Ensure that you call the `create` method to intiialize the AgoraRtcEngine before calling any other API.

 ## Next Steps
 You have created the RtcEngine instance and can start a live broadcast with the following steps:
 * [Join a Channel](../../en/Interactive%20Broadcast/join_live_android.md)